utkarshcmu/grafana.org/content/blog/2016-11-09-grafana-v4-beta.md

 {{< imgbox max-width="40%" img="/img/docs/v4/alerting_conditions.png" caption="Alerting Conditions" >}}

-And alert rule is added to graph panel and allows you to specify a name for the rule, how frequently it should be evaluated and a series of conditions that all need to be true for the alert rule to fire.
+An alert rule can be added to a graph panel.
+The rule config allows you to specify a name, how often the rule should be evaluated and a series of conditions that all need to be true for the alert to fire.

 Currently the only condition type that exists is a `Query` condition that allows you to specify a query letter, time range and an aggregation function.
 The letter refers to